Irish language in Newfoundland: Irish immigration

-The Irish language (also known as Gaelic) arrived in Newfoundland as a consequence of the English migratory cod fishery.
+The Irish language arrived in Newfoundland as a consequence of the English migratory cod fishery.
 While Sir Humphrey Gilbert formally claimed Newfoundland as an English overseas possession in 1583, this did not lead to permanent European settlement.
 A number of unsuccessful attempts at settlement followed, and the migratory fishery continued to grow.
 By 1620, fishermen from South West England dominated most of the east coast of Newfoundland, with the French dominant along the south coast and Great Northern Peninsula.
 After 1713, with the Treaty of Utrecht, the French ceded control of the south and north shores of the island to the British, keeping only the nearby islands of Saint Pierre and Miquelon off the south coast.

 Irish labourers were recruited for the fishery from southeast Ireland.
 Irish settlers were reported to be residing at Ireland's Eye, Trinity Bay, by 1675, at Heart's Content in 1696, and at St. John's by 1705.
 Thomas Nash, an Irish Roman Catholic, was one of the later pioneers of Irish settlement in Newfoundland.
 A native of County Kilkenny, he arrived on the Southern Shore in 1765 and eventually settled in the Branch area.

 Between 1750 and 1830, and particularly between 1793 and 1815, large numbers of Irish people, including many Irish speakers, emigrated to Newfoundland, known colloquially simply as an tOileán, 'the Island'.
 An account dating from 1776 describes how seasonal workers from Cork, Kerry, and elsewhere would come to Waterford to take passage to Newfoundland, taking with them all they needed.

 In the oral tradition of County Waterford, the poet Donnchadh Ruadh Mac Conmara, a former hedge school teacher, is said to have sailed for Newfoundland around 1754.
 For a long time, it was doubted whether the poet ever made the trip.
 During the 21st century, however, linguists discovered that several of Donnchadh Ruadh's poems in the Irish language contain multiple Gaelicized words and terms known to be unique to Newfoundland English.
 For this reason, Donnchadh Ruadh's poems are considered the earliest solid evidence that the Irish language was spoken in Newfoundland.

 Donnchadh Ruadh provides a description of the rewards of going to Newfoundland (with a burlesque flavour) in a poem describing his deep sea-chest filled with eggs, butter, bacon and other necessities: